 People can get angry anywhere, whether it’s on the street or at work, anger is a natural emotion.
-However, it is essential to diffuse anger to avoid any irreparable damage that may occur in the workplace.
+However, it is essential to diffuse anger in the workplace to avoid any irreparable damage that may occur.
 Anger is a normal reaction, it could be directed towards another employee, or an employee might be angry at themselves.
 In order to ensure minimum damage, its best to address the anger and use techniques of emotional intelligence to diffuse the anger in the work place.

 According to Mental Health Organisation’s Boilng Point report, workplace anger is far from uncommon with 65% people experience workplace rage, and 45% of people also reported regularly losing their temper whilst at work.
 Workplaces can sometimes be hubs of stress, and tension, which could result in angry employees and an overall bad environment.
 Therefore, to avoid bouts of anger and to ensure a nice workplace, address and discuss issues with your team.
 It is perfectly normal to get angry, however it needs to be contained.
 Here are some ways in which you can diffuse anger, if it occurs in your workplace.